| |

 Is your backyard a jungle?
-We have a terrific way to explore nature in your own backyard with the one square foot outdoor STEM project!
-This is a super easy to set up nature science and STEM activity that you can do in any season and just about any setting.
-In fact, we encourage you to explore lots of locations throughout the year!
+We have a terrific way to explore nature in your backyard with the one-square-foot outdoor STEM project!
+This is a super easy-to-set-up nature science and STEM activity you can do in any season and for any setting.

 Pin